-The LMAD project is piloting an autonomous delivery robot in Helsinki and Paris.
+The LMAD project piloted an autonomous delivery robot in Helsinki and Paris.

-The LMAD project includes building a robot, a fleet management system that enables autonomous mobility and an order system that allows the robot to communicate with customers.
-In addition to the technical implementation, a service concept is created by means of co-creation and service design and tested in a genuine urban environment with genuine customers.
+The LMAD project included building a robot, a fleet management system that enables autonomous mobility and an order system that allows the robot to communicate with customers.
+In addition to the technical implementation, a service concept was created by means of co-creation and service design and tested in a genuine urban environment with genuine customers.

-The goal is to learn about the potential of delivery robots in open environments.
+The goal was to learn about the potential of delivery robots in open environments.

 Duration, partners and funding

-- The project partners are EIT Digital France and EIT Digital Finland, Futurice, Gim Robotics, BookIt, Picom, Bestmile and Forum Virium Helsinki.
+- The project partners were EIT Digital France and EIT Digital Finland, Futurice, Gim Robotics, BookIt, Picom, Bestmile and Forum Virium Helsinki.

 The role of Forum Virium Helsinki

-Forum Virium Helsinki supports the implementation of the pilots in Helsinki.
-Its role is to find suitable pilot sites and partners and also to give the consortium insight on the autonomous vehicle legislation in Finland.
+Forum Virium Helsinki supported the implementation of the pilots in Helsinki.
+Its role was to find suitable pilot sites and partners and also to give the consortium insight on the autonomous vehicle legislation in Finland.